-Grades for graduate courses are A, A-, B+,B, B-, C+,C, or F, except for practica and internships which are given P for passing and F for failing.
-Additionally, the grade for professional papers (e.g. MGMT 7051, IS 7200, PSOC 7200, PSHR 7031) is A, A-, B+,B, B-, C+,C for completed papers, or NC (no credit) for unacceptable or incomplete papers.
+Grades for graduate courses are A, A-, B+, B, B-, C+, C, or F, except for practica and internships which are given P for passing and F for failing.
+Additionally, the grade for professional papers (e.g. IS 7200, MGMT 7002, NUR 7000, PSHR 7031, PSOC 7200) is A, A-, B+, B, B-, C+, C for completed papers, or NC (no credit) for unacceptable or incomplete papers.

 To earn the graduate degree, students must complete all courses with at least a cumulative 3.0 GPA.
 (Upper-division undergraduate accounting and law classes required as part of the Accounting concentration are considered graduate courses for GPA purposes.)
-All courses taken (except EFP courses and courses taken under the Forgiveness Policy) will count toward the student's graduate level GPA for determining academic progress, probation, and graduation.
+All courses taken (except those taken under the Forgiveness Policy) will count toward the student's graduate level GPA for determining academic progress, probation, and graduation.
 This includes prerequisite courses.
 In addition, graduate students must complete all degree requirements with a minimum cumulative 3.0 GPA.
 Students enrolled in Joint Programs must meet this requirement for each degree separately.